jodydahmer/bg_maps/readme.md

 README.md
 A description of your project

-This is my Code Louisville project telling a short history about how to best connect Bowling Green neighborhoods as well as help the user realize how much of their time is spent driving to work.
+This is my Code Louisville project telling a short history about how to best connect Bowling Green neighborhoods as well as help the user realize how much of their time is spent driving to workgit .
 We are focusing on the Kentucky city of Bowling Green and Louisville and analyzing maps of the road connections.